 X. Mayor’s Office for People with Disabilities (MOPD)

 a.
 Mayor Bloomberg elevated the Director of the (MOPD) to a Commissioner without any increase in budget.
-How would you ensure that city departments/agencies coordinate through MOPD?.
-I will elevate and communicate with MOPD to make sure that they are a part of all relevant issues and legislation.
+How would you ensure that city departments/agencies coordinate through MOPD?It is my understanding that all internal policy SHOULD currently be vetted by MOPD.
+We should give MOPD designation as a full department.

 How do you believe the City Council should enforce and do oversight regarding the work of the office and be certain of the implementation and its efforts?
 By elevating MOPD to full departmental status, the Council can have enhanced oversight requirements and not just oversight by the Mayor’s office.
 This can allow a more robust discussion on the resources needed to give MOPD what they need for our growing city.